maforget/epubfixer/trunk/ePubFixer/readme.txt

 - Fixed some setting not being remembered or saved in the wrong place.
 - Changed the way the Recent Files are stored in the settings.
 - Clicking Rename will have the text selected in the Rename tool.
+- The Keep Aspect Ratio checkbox inside of the Cover Editor will now be remembered.

 v1.5.2